The Lorax (film): Accolades

+The Lorax was nominated for Character Design in an Animated Feature Production and Music in an Animated Feature Production at the 40th Annie Awards in 2013.
+The film won a award at the Teen Choice Awards for Choice Voice: Movie.

 Online popularity

-The film has garnered popularity online as the basis for Internet memes, with scenes such as the Lorax's departure gaining popularity on TikTok.
-In particular, the film's version of the Once-ler developed a notable fandom on Tumblr, with many users creating fan art, fan fiction, cosplay, and even alternative versions of the character to ship with each other.
-This fandom lead to the character being labeled as the first instance of a "Tumblr sexyman", a term for fictional characters with massive popularity as sex symbols on Tumblr.
+The film has garnered popularity online as the basis for Internet memes, with notable surges in early 2017 and mid 2023.
+Scenes such as Lorax's departure gaining popularity on TikTok.
+In particular, the film's version of the Once-ler developed a notable fandom on Tumblr, with many internet users creating remixes of his song “How bad can I be”, fan art, fan fiction, cosplay, and even alternative versions of the character to ship with each other.
+This fandom led to the character being labeled as the first instance of a "Tumblr sexyman", a term for fictional characters with massive popularity as sex symbols on Tumblr.